CodeReaper/codereaper.github.io/content/posts/setting-docker-free/index.md

 44efc9cfeb966
 ```

-*Note* that `osxkeychain` is only for macOS - but there are other [available options](https://github.com/docker/docker-credential-helpers#available-programs).
+*Note* that credentials store `osxkeychain` is only for macOS and there are other [available options](https://github.com/docker/docker-credential-helpers#available-programs).

-**3** - Configure virtual machine resource usage (Optional)
+**3** - Optionally configure virtual machine resource usage

-By default `colima` will create a virtual machine with 2 CPUs, 2GiB memory and 100GiB storage, but you can tweak those settings with the first start command:
+By default [Colima](https://github.com/abiosoft/colima) will create a virtual machine with 2 CPUs, 2GiB memory and 100GiB storage, but you can tweak those settings with the first start command:

 ```sh
 colima start --cpu 1 --memory 2 --disk 40